gamadornieto/terraform_Keysight_ThreatSim_Fortinet_lab/README.md

- First time deploy Fortigate VM and public agent(s) Use following values in ..\terraform.tfvars num_public_agents = 1
+ First time deploy Fortigate VM and public agent(s) Use following values in ..\terraform.tfvars

+  num_public_agents = 1
   num_private_agents = 0

  and deploy
    terraform.exe apply --var-file="..\..\terraform_credentials\credentials.tfvars" --var-file="..\terraform.tfvars" --auto-approve

  Log in into FortigateVM and create an IPv4 Policy rule to allow traffic from Private subnet to Public subnet ( port2 to port1)

- See Howto_configure_Fortigate.pdf
+ See "Howto_configure_Fortigate.pdf"

  Once this is done use following values in ..\terraform.tfvars to start the agents in the private subnet
   (they need to download software from internet)

     num_public_agents = 1
     num_private_agents = 1

  and redeploy
   terraform.exe apply --var-file="..\..\terraform_credentials\credentials.tfvars" --var-file="..\terraform.tfvars" --auto-approve